Tips on How to Survive a Long-haul Flight in Economy

 2. Bring your own snacks

 I personally like my snack repertoire to cover all bases: salty and sweet!
-But even more importantly, I like my stash to be nutritious enough to keep me satisfied.
+But even more importantly, I love my stash to be nutritious enough to keep me satisfied.
 Make sure to pack food that’s good at room temperature.
 Remember not to bring any items that contain any liquids (fruit cups in juice or pudding) as you may not be able to bring it through security.

 If you need some ideas of what to bring with you, check out these 6 delicious snacks that are perfect for your next long-haul flight.